doodledaron/LegalKaki/README.md

-# ⚖️ LegalKaki Frontend

-LegalKaki is a people-friendly legal document comprehension platform built with Next.js 15, TypeScript, and Tailwind CSS, powered by AWS Bedrock Agents and OpenSearch Serverless.

-> **"Accessible.
-Understandable.
-Actionable."**
-> Helping every rakyat understand their own legal documents — clearly, quickly, and affordably.
+# ⚖️ LegalKaki: AI legal assistant built for the rakyat and SMEs.

+Our goal is simple: make legal documents accessible, understandable, and actionable.

 ---